Blue-Cardigan/neonforge/README.md

 ## ✨ Features

+- **🚀 New Project Creation**: Start with professional templates in seconds
-- **🤖 AI-Powered Code Generation**: Chat with an AI assistant to generate and modify code
+- **🤖 AI-Powered Code Generation**: Chat with Google Gemini to generate and modify code
 - **⚡ Real-time Preview**: See your changes instantly with WebContainer technology
 - **🎨 Cyberpunk Aesthetic**: Stunning neon-themed UI with smooth animations
 - **📁 File Explorer**: Navigate and edit your project files